Learn about actual and potential costs

 Do you have multiple distribution centers?

 Where are your distribution centers located?
-Are they still operating at full capacity amidst the COVID-19 pandemic?
+Are they still operating at full capacity amid the coronavirus pandemic?

 Do you ship anywhere in the country?
-Has your shipping ability changed due to the coronavirus outbreak?
+Has your shipping ability changed due to the pandemic?

 What is the most cost-effective shipping method?